Ziang-Lu/Design-Patterns/2-Creational Patterns/3-Singleton Pattern.md

          * return instance.
 However, the instance haven't finish initialization!
          *
          * => Use "volatile" keyword on the singleton instance.
 Check out the comments on the singleton instance.
+         *
+         * Since we used "volatile" keyword on the singleton instance, we used a "localRef", so that the "volatile" field is only accessed once, which can improve the method's overall performance by as much as 25 percent.
          */
     }